-If bullying behaviour is suspected or has been reported:
+If bullying is suspected or has been reported:

-- Class teachers will liaise with colleagues, including but not limited to the Nest team, investigate carefully to establish whether bullying behaviour has occurred. - All suspected cases of bullying behaviour must be referred to the Behaviour Lead.
-Staff are expected to take a restorative approach, recognising that there may be different versions of events. - Offer support to the target of the bullying behaviour and undertake to support and guide all those involved in the bullying behaviour (not just the ringleader) in an attempt to change their behaviour. - Involve the parents of the target and the perpetrators of the bullying behaviour to reinforce the fact that we take it very seriously and to follow up the incident to check that bullying behaviour has not re-occurred.
-Follow up is very effective in preventing long-term incidents. - Further work with the perpetrator/s' family/ies to get to the bottom of the reasons for the bullying behaviour.
-Consider whether an Early Help Assessment is required to support any family issues. - Consider whether the target needs continued support, even when the bullying behaviour has ceased. - Be mindful that all behaviour is a form of communication and that it is essential that the perpetrator/s is/are given support to learn different, appropriate ways of communicating their feelings and needs.
+- Class teachers will liaise with colleagues, including but not limited to the Nest team, investigate carefully to establish whether bullying has occurred. - All suspected cases of bullying must be referred to the Behaviour Lead.
+Staff are expected to take a restorative approach, recognising that there may be different versions of events. - Offer support to the victim and undertake to support and guide the perpetrator/s in an attempt to change their behaviour. - Involve the parents of both the victim and the perpetrator to reinforce the fact that we take it very seriously and to follow up the incident to check that bullying has not re- occurred.
+Follow up is very effective in preventing long-term incidents. - Further work with the perpetrator's family to get to the bottom of the reasons for the bullying behaviour.
+Consider whether an Early Help Assessment is required to support any family issues. - Consider whether the victim needs continued support, even when the bullying has ceased.

-All serious or repeated cases of bullying behaviour will be passed directly to the Head Teacher.
+All serious or repeated cases of bullying will be passed directly to the Head Teacher.

-Challenging and Combating Bullying Behaviour
+Challenging and Combating Bullying

-At Colmers Farm Primary School, we endeavour to reduce to a minimum, the incidences of bullying behaviour by using the curriculum to teach children how to prevent and manage aggression in their relationships at school and to empower those targeted by bullying behaviour to tell.
+At Colmers Farm Primary School, we endeavour to reduce to a minimum, the incidences of bullying by using the curriculum to teach children how to prevent and manage aggression in their relationships at school and to empower victims to tell.
 Leaders will ensure that staff have regular briefings, support and guidance to enable the effective delivery of school policy.

-Children need to know that they will always be valued, respected, listened to and taken seriously; this is their right.
-Staff need to create opportunities to encourage children to communicate about issues that concern them and to support children who share information.
-Children will be taught what the school policy is on bullying behaviour and what to do if it occurs; pupils will explore anti-bullying strategies during regular classroom activities such as assemblies and in Personal Development sessions as well as during Anti-Bullying week.
+Children need to know that they will always be valued, respected, listened to and taken seriously; staff need to create opportunities to encourage children to communicate about issues that concern them and to support children who share information.
+Children will be taught what the school policy is on bullying and what to do if bullying occurs; pupils will explore anti-bullying strategies during regular classroom activities such as assemblies and in Personal Development sessions.
 Children will be able to contribute to an annual survey about feeling safe and happy in, and on the way to/from school.